kidwellj/multi-room-hifi/README.md

 ## Kitchen (total cost = £20)

-Music is playing on a [Roberts Radio](https://www.robertsradio.com/en-gb/retro) via an a1s model esp32-audio-kit (£16) board which is running [esp32-squeezelite](https://ale.cx/ALEX/2021/01/esp32-audio-kit-with-squeezelite-esp32/) which provides digital to analog conversion and output to the Roberts radio using a 3.5mm stereo plug and gets power from the Roberts radio via the hidden USB port inside.
+Music is playing on a [Roberts Radio](https://www.robertsradio.com/en-gb/retro) via an a1s model [esp32-audio-kit](https://amzn.to/3fB4JsA) (£16 via aliexpress, £25-30 on amazon/ebay UK) board which is running [esp32-squeezelite](https://ale.cx/ALEX/2021/01/esp32-audio-kit-with-squeezelite-esp32/) which provides digital to analog conversion and output to the Roberts radio using a 3.5mm stereo plug and gets power from the Roberts radio via the hidden USB port inside.
 This device supports direct streaming via airplay, bluetooth or as an LMS client.

 Roberts now sells units which support bluetooth streaming, but this is fairly limited functionality and unnecessarily expensive.
 Rather than getting a new unit, I "upgraded" this old radio and it works great!
+If you're interested, you can easily get an old Roberts radio on ebay for £20-30.

 ### Installation process:

 h/t to [Damian Darfdas for writing up a howto](https://screenzone.eu/esp32-squeezelite-on-esp32-audio-kit/) that I followed for this process.

-Possible prerequisite steps:
+Possible prerequisite steps (for Mac laptop, in my case):
 1. Install [python3](https://www.python.org/downloads/)
 2. Install esptool
 3. Erase the flash memory on your device: `esptool.py erase_flash` with a h/t for tip here: (https://esp32.com/viewtopic.php?t=11439).